tcurdt/jdeb/docs/maven.md

 debian package.
 This required control file should be found in the control directory.
 By default the control file name is also 'control' which gives a path of 'src/deb/control/control' by default.
-This control file contains the information for the Debian package descriptor.
+This control file contains the metadata about the Debian package.
 Usually it will look something along the lines of

     Package: [[name]]
     Version: [[version]]